ozgurcd/ldapSSHPubkeyReader/README.md

 # ldapSSHPubkeyReader

-OpenSSH relies on an external application to provide SSH keys when AuthorizedKeysCommand directive used.
+OpenSSH relies on an external application to provide SSH keys when AuthorizedKeysCommand directive is used.
 In order to use SSH with keys stored in LDAP, a suitable script or program needs to provide the keys.
 Traditionally, some shell script that calls ldapsearch is being used for this purpose.

 This go program can be used to fullfill the same need, only faster and in a lightweight manner.